railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Printing the supplier price quotation*

 Then leave the document in the ``Draft`` state.
-When you receive a response from the supplier, use the menu :menuselection:`Purchase Management --> Purchase Orders --> Requests for Quotation`.
+When you receive a response from the supplier, use the menu :menuselection:`Purchases --> Purchase Management --> Requests for Quotation`.
 Select the order and complete its details.

-When you want to approve the order, use the button :guilabel:`Confirm Purchase Order`.
-The price request then passes into the ``Confirmed`` state.
+When you want to approve the order, use the button :guilabel:`Convert to Purchase Order`.
+The price request then passes into the ``Approved`` state.
 No further changes are possible.
-To approve it for purchase click the button :guilabel:`Approved by Supplier`.

-.. tip:: Approval Receipt

-   You can confirm the order but not approve it straightaway.
-   Do this when you want to approve the order after you've received an order acknowledgement from the supplier.
-   This gives you an intermediate state for all orders waiting validation from the supplier using the menu :menuselection:`Purchase Management --> Purchase Orders --> Purchase Orders Awaiting Approval`.

 .. figure:: images/purchase_process.png
    :scale: 75